M4H1D/Raspberry_Pi_pico/README.md

 # Raspberry_Pi_pico
-Raspberry Pi pico microcontroller. we can use it by microPython &amp; C/C++ programing language.
+Raspberry Pi pico microcontroller. we can use it by MicroPython &amp; C/C++ programing language.

 first you press bootset button and connect pc.